kxdekxde/youtube-downloader/README.md

 3. Click on "download video" to start the download of the video.

 4. If you want to download only the audio then just paste the video URL and click on "download audio".
-The downloads will be saved in "Downloads".
+The downloads will be saved in "Downloads" folder.